 *This recipe can be made gluten-free by subbing out the Biscoff for gluten-free cookies.

-In a medium-sized pot, combine the sugar, salt, starch, and pumpkin spice.
-Turn on the heat to medium-high and, while constantly stirring, pour in the coconut milk.
-You want to make sure that there are no clumps in the mixture, so stir it regularly.
-Bring the mixture to a boil.
-Lower the heat to a simmer and cook it for an additional five minutes, until the mixture is thickened.
-When it's done, remove it from the heat and stir in the shortening and vanilla.
-Stir it until the shortening dissolves.
-It should be thick, like the picture on the right below.
+- Combine the sugar, salt, starch, and pumpkin spice in a medium-sized pot.
+Increase the heat to medium-high and slowly pour in the coconut milk, stirring continuously.
+Make sure there are no clumps in the mixture by stirring it often.
+Get the pot to a boil.
+Reduce the fire to a low heat and cook for about five minutes, or until the mixture has thickened.
+Remove it from the heat and stir in the shortening and vanilla extract.
+Stir before the shortening is fully dissolved.
+It should be dense, as seen in the illustration below.